We are loving it!

 Is this the right kind of check for me?

-A Criminal Record check is the most common type of check, and in most cases, the only type of check that anyone can legally request of you.
+A clean slate Criminal Record check is the most common type of check, and for most jobs, the only type of check that anyone can legally request of you.

 You may also hear a Criminal Record check referred to as: